sigurdga/django-by-errors/doc/index.rst

 When refreshing the list, your table should look more user friendly.
 The __unicode__ is utilized by Django to write a human readable version of the object.
-Later, for example in templates, you could just print the object without saying what parts of the object you want to print, and let the __unicode__ for that class decide.
+A side effect is that you now have defined a default representation of the object, so you do not need to add ``.name`` everywhere.

 .. image:: user_friendly_food_objects.png